EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   with the API key hard-coded in the PHP code, or read from a server-side config file.
-The AppDB server returns the XML representation of the user's profile, which contains its user id.
-The Martian site then stores the user id and the MD5 sum of the password in the server session and/or in a client-side cookie, and the log in procedure is complete.
-All future authenticated calls to the AppDB API from the Martial site are then done either though PHP server-side cURL calls in a similar fasion, where the user id and password are retrieved from the session information, or via JavaScript XHR proxied through the Martian server in order to securely append the API key, if the site uses Ajax.
+The AppDB server returns the XML representation of the user's profile, which contains its user ID.
+The Martian site then stores the user ID and the MD5 sum of the password in the server session and/or in a client-side cookie, and the log in procedure is complete.
+All future authenticated calls to the AppDB API from the Martial site are then done either though PHP server-side cURL calls in a similar fasion, where the user ID and password are retrieved from the session information, or via JavaScript XHR proxied through the Martian server in order to securely append the API key, if the site uses Ajax.